mccright/rand-notes/AI-ML-Notes.md

 # Random Artificial Intelligence & Machine Learning Notes

 There is an AI *theme* applied to virtually anything at work.
-My experience says that signals simple *hype* (or *executive echo chamber*) but my reading also suggests that this hum of *AI-everything* is ignored at our peril.
+My experience says that signals simple *hype* about General Intelligence (or *executive echo chamber*) but my reading also suggests that this hum of *AI-everything* is ignored at our peril.
 Maybe you have analogous sensations?
 If not, maybe think some more...
 Bill Gates said that AI is "almost like getting free white-collar workers" (Jan/Feb 2025 AARP Bulletin, p.
 33).
+Ugg.

 This is largely-neglected alpha interest work.
 After percolating in this format for a while, I'll figure out how to better prioritize this reading and content.  **You can do better than to invest your time here**!

 In fact, you might want to start at Hari Sekhon's excellent "[AI - Artificial Intelligence](https://github.com/HariSekhon/Knowledge-Base/blob/main/ai.md)"
 Or, review '''statespersons''' (*[Alexander Yue](https://github.com/Alezander9)*) [Behavioral Evidence on LLM Identity](https://github.com/statespersons/AGI#research-behavioral-evidence-on-llm-identity), [What am I?](https://github.com/statespersons/AGI#the-question-im-working-on) and the rest of the pages listed under [Memory Structure](https://github.com/statespersons/AGI#memory-structure)
 and if you need something more specific "[Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts)" or just https://prompts.chat/

+## See How Various Models Perform -- And How Much They Cost
+For a micro-example, see a comparison of how different AI models perform (and cost) on a given task that is easy for humans: https://arcprize.org/tasks/a3f84088.
+There is a set of tests used to measure fluid intelligence or 'General Intelligence' called the "Abstraction and Reasoning Corpus for Artificial General Intelligence" (ARC-AGI) benchmark.
+It is outlined at: https://arcprize.org/arc-agi and I think it is a useful starting place for hunting down information about relative costs associated with a variety of widely-used models.

 ## AI Data Center Resource Demands
 An analysis from: [Prunelia Stuart](https://www.linkedin.com/in/pruneliastuart/)  Senior Program Project Manager | Hyperscale Data Centers | Tech, Construction & Change Management Expert | CAPEX Optimisation | Delivering Cross-Functional Projects at Scale